SchoolOfCode/workshop_dom-102/README.md

 ## Task 5

-_This does not need to be in a function. yet..._
+_This does not need to be in a function... yet!_

 Not all aspects of the page need to accessed with `querySelector`, some have shortcuts on the `document` object.